lumeland/lume.land/docs/advanced/the-data-model.md

 ## The content

-When Lume loads a page, all it's content is converted to a `Data` object.
+When Lume loads a page, all its content is converted to a `Data` object.
 This object may have the `content` variable, with the file content.
 For example, the following markdown file: